top of page

 I easily came up with 10 ways this has crushed it in the kitchen for me!!

-#2 I no longer waste all that time figuring out what to eat; no rummaging through cupboards to see what can be thrown together.
+#2 I no longer waste all that time figuring out what to eat; No Rummaging through cupboards to see what can be thrown together.

-#3 We're eating healthier these days and this keeps us on track. -20 lbs and counting!
+#3 We're Eating Healthier these days and this keeps us on track. -20 lbs and counting!

-#4 On shopping day, I literally state the meals out loud, check the freezer & pantry, and confirm if an item needs to go on the list.
+#4 On Shopping Day, I literally state the meals out loud, check the freezer & pantry, and confirm if an item needs to go on the list.
 (Easy breezy!)

-#6 Major TIME saver at the grocery store!
+#6 Major Time Saver at the grocery store!
 Bye-bye aisle meandering.

 #7 I created an intentional food flow to ensure leftover meat can be used the next day (or so) for other menus.
-Reduced waste and...
+Reduced Waste and #8...

-#8 Less lunch prep by using leftovers!
-Additional #timesaver.
+#8 Less Lunch Prep by using leftovers!
+Additional timesaver!

-#10 Saturday night is a fun food night, usually testing new ideas in the kitchen.
+#10 Saturday night is a Fun Food night, usually testing new ideas in the kitchen.

 I have not had this much combined fun and success with food... ever!

-Each day has a ring or special meaning to the name.
-If you adapt this idea, have fun creating your own special days!
-This is how I came up with my meal names (full menu below)...
-Starting with Sunday, we go to early church and, when we're not cooking at home, we enjoy Sunday Brunch on the Beach.
-Later that evening, the roasted chicken allows us to end our weekend with no cooking, completely Relaxin'.
-The Master Chef Junior episodes run on Monday, so that was easy to name.
-It's then a great way to use some of the leftover chicken from Sunday.
-I also boil eggs over the weekend so they're all set for the Chef Salad, Tuesday wraps, or high protein snacks!
+Starting with Sunday, when we're not cooking at home after church, we enjoy Sunday Brunch on the Beach.
+That evening, a roasted chicken allows us to end our weekend with no cooking, completely Relaxin'.
+Mondays used to run Master Chef Junior, so that was easy to name... with a great way to use the leftover chicken from Sunday.
+Tip: I boil eggs over the weekend and we're all set for Chef Salads and Tuesday egg salad wraps!

 My apologies to the Charlotte's Web fans, but I wanted to fit in pork on Wednesday and could not come up with another "W" word.
 Please enjoy my lighthearted humor!

 Thursdays - "Throwback" means a lunch food we ate in the past.
 That could be PB&J, Boloney, Grilled Cheese, etc. What's your Throwback?!
 We have upscaled to fit our healthier plan, ie, grilled cheese quesadillas made with low-carb tortillas!
 (Left over chicken works great here, too!)
-Note -We use low carb tortillas or lettuce leaves for most of our wraps and sandwich type meals, although, we have temporarily postponed PB&J. That doesn't really work well on wraps and romaine!
+Note -We use low carb tortillas or lettuce leaves for most of our wraps and sandwich type meals, although we have temporarily postponed PB&J. That doesn't really work well on wraps and romaine!

 And finally, Saturday!
 Whether you're single or a family, this is one of my favorite nights.
 It allows you to think of a country you'd like to visit and then have fun finding a new recipe! -Or you can cheat a little and simply have fun food like Pizza (Italy)... or Frankfurters (hotdogs) of Germany!
 We've been using riced cauliflower to save carbs, so this is sometimes our Chinese Food night.
 I once made Polynesian BBQ and picked up some $4 tropical looking flowers from the grocery store to decorate the kitchen.
 Regardless of how you spiff it up, if you don't have plans to go out for the weekend, this is a fun, budget-friendly way to make Saturday night special... even if you're home alone.
 Bon appetit!